AndrewShanahan/PFDA_Assignment/README.md

 ### Purpose<br>

-This repository has been created and edit by way of using jupyter notebooks.<br>
+This repository has been created and edit by way of using Jupyter Notebooks.<br>

 This project analyses data from an Airbnb dataset for Dublin, Ireland and analysis statistical analysis on certain variables in addition to similar analysis on a synthesised dataset.
 To get started, the notebook is found in the following link and contains all the analysis for this project; https://github.com/AndrewShanahan/PFDA_Assignment/blob/main/PfDA_Assignment.ipynb<br>